bcaro/wifilightV2-doc/docs/en_US/index.md

 myStrom:
 - only the ordered socket has been tested, waiting for users to return for other devices

-Govee:
 - the connection with the products is via the cloud and requires internet.
+- only the color intensity and color temperature On/Off controls work
-- the intensity control does not work on all Govee modules
+- these commands do not work on all Govee modules

 # Configuration of the wifi module